 How We Farm

 We strongly believe that cows raised on a 100% grassfed diet and free to roam in the pasture produce one of the most healthful, nutritionally complete foods known to man: milk.
-The Brown Swiss breed produces milk that is ideally suited in protein and fat levels to the yogurt, cheese, and ice cream we produce.
+The Brown Swiss and Jersey breeds produce milk that is ideally suited in protein and fat levels to the yogurt, cheese, and ice cream we produce.
 And you can’t fault us for thinking they are awfully pretty, too.

 Our Farming Practices, at a glance: